-Operationally, Emirates has also continued to perform well, flying 56.1 million passengers, an increase of 4 million compared with 2015.
+Emirates has also continued to perform well operationally flying 56.1 million passengers, an increase of 4 million compared with 2015.
 Emirates operated flights to 156 destinations in 83 countries on six continents during the 2016/17 financial year.
 Approximately 37% of Emirates' passengers were carried by an A380.
 The airline's sales and earnings were negatively influenced by tightening yields due to increased competition and the overall market, including Europe's immigration challenges, terror attacks, and new policies impacting air travel to the US, which caused a decrease in net profit compared to the previous financial year.
 Nevertheless, Emirates achieved a net profit of USD 340 million, its 29th consecutive year of profit.

-The Board recognises Emirates is the sole lessee of the Assets, and in the event that Emirates defaults on the rental payments it is unlikely the Company will be able to meet its targeted dividends or, in the case of ongoing default, continue as a going concern.
+The Board recognises that Emirates is the sole lessee of the Assets, and in the event that Emirates defaults on the rental payments it is unlikely the Group will be able to meet its targeted dividends or, in the case of ongoing default, continue as a going concern.
 We do not believe this is a likelihood at this moment in time given the current and historical performance of Emirates and its current financial position.

-In economic reality, the Group has performed well.
-Four interim dividends were declared in the Period and future dividends are targeted to be declared and paid on a quarterly basis.
-However, the Financial Statements do not in the Board's view properly convey this economic reality due to the accounting treatment for foreign exchange, rental income and finance costs as required by international financial reporting standards.
+The Group has performed in accordance with its investment objective and four interim dividends were declared in the period.
+Future dividends are targeted to be declared and paid on a quarterly basis.

+The Consolidated Financial Statements do not, in the Board's view, properly convey the economic reality of the Group due to the accounting treatment for foreign exchange, rental income and finance costs as required by international financial reporting standards.

-CHAIRMAN'S STATEMENT (continued)
+CHAIRMAN'S STATEMENT (CONTINUED)

-International Financial Reporting Standards ("IFRS") require that transactions denominated in US Dollars (including, most importantly, the cost of the Aircraft) are translated into sterling at the exchange rate ruling at the date of the transaction whilst monetary items (principally the outstanding borrowings) are translated at the rate prevailing on the reporting date.
+International Financial Reporting Standards ("IFRS") require that certain transactions denominated in currencies other than the presentation currency (including, most importantly, the cost of the Aircraft) are translated into presentation currency at the exchange rate ruling at the date of the transaction whilst monetary items (principally the outstanding borrowings) are translated at the rate prevailing on the reporting date.
 The resultant figures sometimes show very large mismatches which are reported as unrealised foreign exchange differences.
-As a result of the significant foreign exchange rate movement during the period there have been significant unrealised foreign exchange losses, which have resulted in the Group recording a loss for the year as presented in the Consolidated Statement of Comprehensive Income on page 40, compared to a profit in the prior year.
+As a result of the significant foreign exchange rate movement during the period there has been significant unrealised foreign exchange losses which have resulted in the Group recording a loss for the year as presented in the Consolidated Statement of Comprehensive Income on page 36 compared to a profit in the prior year.

-On an on-going basis and assuming the lease and loan payments are made as anticipated, such exchange differences do not reflect the commercial substance of the situation in the sense that the key transactions denominated in US Dollars are in fact closely matched.
+On an on-going basis and assuming the lease and debt payments are made as anticipated, such exchange differences do not reflect the commercial substance of the situation in the sense that the key transactions denominated in US Dollars are in fact closely matched.
 Rental income received in US Dollars is used to pay debt repayments due which are likewise denominated in US Dollars.
 US Dollar lease rentals and debt repayments are furthermore fixed at the outset of the Company's life and are very similar in amount and timing.